Live in prod · ML-DSA-65 Patent Pending

 What happens if I disable writeback?

-Set writeback: false at client construction (or per-call skip_writeback: true).
-The cert is still issued.
-AMPLIFY still reads from your existing corpus.
-The new signed response just doesn’t append.
-Use this for ephemeral workloads or when the tenant corpus is read-only.
+Set writeback: false when you set up the client, or use skip_writeback: true on a single call.
+You still get the cert.
+AMPLIFY still reads from your existing data.
+The new signed response just doesn't get added to it.
+Use this for one-off jobs, or when your data is read-only.

 Why ML-DSA-65 and not Ed25519?

-Quantum.
-ML-DSA-65 is NIST’s FIPS 204 standardized lattice-based signature, designed to be secure against quantum adversaries.
-Ed25519 is not.
-Federal procurement and serious enterprise procurement increasingly require PQ-ready cryptography.
-ML-DSA-65 gets you on that list.
-Ed25519 does not.
+Quantum computers.
+ML-DSA-65 is NIST's FIPS 204 standardized signature, built to stay secure even against quantum computers.
+Ed25519 isn't.
+Federal buyers and serious enterprise buyers increasingly want cryptography that's ready for that future.
+ML-DSA-65 qualifies.
+Ed25519 doesn't.

 Can I run the widget against my private model?

 Yes.
-The widget doesn’t care which provider generated the response.
-Pass the text into sign().
-Or pass an extract function to wrap() that pulls text out of your custom response shape. vLLM, Ollama, custom HTTP — all fine.
+The widget doesn't care which provider produced the response.
+Pass the text into sign(), or give wrap() a function that pulls the text out of your custom response format. vLLM, Ollama, custom HTTP, all fine.

 What’s the pricing?